 In addition to growing things, I love making things.
 Printing, sewing, dyeing—these activities are how I spend my nights and weekends.
 So I carved a pepper block print, printed the block on unbleached muslin fabric, and sewed little gift bags for the pepper flakes.

 5. Give the gift bags away!

-Now, I have several gift bags of hot pepper flakes for stuffing in stocking and adorning gift boxes.
-It’s enough ground hot pepper that those who receive them should be using the gift all year long!
+Now, I have several gift bags of hot pepper flakes for year-round gift giving.
+It’s enough ground hot pepper that those who receive them should be enjoying the gift for months to come!